 1. The Flatiron District

 Flatiron offers the best of both worlds for companies just starting out: small, creative spaces with a loft-like feel and the modern amenities of a Midtown office building.
 Not to mention the endless list of restaurants, clubs and bars, coffee shops, shops, and public transport options available at every step.
 Madison Square Park and Union Square Park are both easily accessible and are popular lunch break options for techies in the neighborhood.
-On-site lunch options include Shake Shack and Eataly, while fitness buffs can head to Equinox during work breaks to work out.
+On-site lunch options include Shake Shack and Eataly, while fitness buffs can head to Equinox during breaks to work out.

 Where to find startup office space in the Flatiron District